Zhang-Haobin/Comp2113-Project/README.md

     * On **Windows**, enter this command: ```SpireLite```
     * On **Linux / Mac**, enter this command: ```./SpireLite```

-4. A CLI of Spire Lite should sppear.
+4. Spire Lite should now appear.
+Enjoy!

 ## Compilation (using make)
 1. Open Terminal.